 Green Bar vs. “Normal” Certificates

-Just to make things clear, we are not talking about the so-called "green bar" here (aka Extended Validation SSL Certificatese).
-For one of those you'll need to dish out $300 or more.
-So if what you're looking is how to set that up, this blog post won't be of much help.
+Just to make things clear, we are not talking about the so-called “green bar” here (aka Extended Validation SSL Certificatese).
+For one of those, you’ll need to dish out $300 or more.
+So if what you’re looking for is how to set that up, this blog post won’t be of much help.